metio/terraform-provider-k8s/docs/data-sources/devices_kubeedge_io_device_v1beta1_manifest.md

 - `collect_cycle` (Number) Define how frequent mapper will collect from device.
 - `desired` (Attributes) The desired property value. (see [below for nested schema](#nestedatt--spec--properties--desired))
 - `name` (String) Required: The device property name to be accessed.
 It must be unique.
+Note: If you need to use the built-in stream data processing function, you need to define Name as saveFrame or saveVideo
 - `push_method` (Attributes) PushMethod represents the protocol used to push data, please ensure that the mapper can access the destination address. (see [below for nested schema](#nestedatt--spec--properties--push_method))
 - `report_cycle` (Number) Define how frequent mapper will report the value.
 - `report_to_cloud` (Boolean) whether be reported to the cloud